Kong/kongponents/docs/components/truncate.md

 By default the component treats anything passed through the `default` slot as collection of HTML elements.
 Use this prop if you want to truncate text.

-When this prop is set tu true, component applies different logic - truncation is achieved through `-webkit-line-clamp` CSS property, rather than using height of child elements to determine the row height.
+When this prop is set to `true`, the component applies different logic; truncation is achieved via the `-webkit-line-clamp` CSS property, rather than assessing the height of child elements to determine the row height.

 <KCard>
   <template v-slot:body>